 - Set aside defensiveness, criticism, contempt and stonewalling.

-- Listen and empathize so you feel understood and respected.
+- Listen and empathize so you both feel understood and respected.

 - Maneuver through anger, fear, and conflict avoidance.